-The PTZ605 series boasts six patrol (tour) options, an auto scan option and a record pattern option.
+The SEE-PTZ600 series boasts six patrol (tour) options, an auto scan option and a three record pattern options.
 All these can be configured using the OSD.

-To bring up the camera menu press CALL> 95 Enter> or CALL> 64 Enter> (varies with module type).
+To bring up the camera menu press <CALL> 95 <Enter> or <CALL> 64 <Enter> (varies with module type).
 Note that entering Preset 01 twice within 4 seconds will also open the menu.